 - Searcher A’s Search Term: “best photography tips”

 - Searcher B’s Search Term: “studio portrait lighting tips”

 Think about the psychology of someone searching for “photography tips.”
 What is their motivation?

 There’s no way to know, right?
 I mean, they could be brand new to photography and looking for generic tips to help make their pictures not suck.
 Or, they could be a student doing a book report on photography.
 Or, they could be a parent looking up tips to help their child who just expressed interest in photography.

 There are tons of possibilities.

 If you create a generic photography website, how are you going to market that?
 What kind of content are you going to fill it with?
-If you fill it with generic photography tips and someone who is interested in studio portrait photography arrives, how can you expect them to get so excited about what you have to offer that they stick around?
+If you fill it with generic photography tips and someone who is interested in studio portrait photography arrives, how can you expect them to get excited enough about what you have to offer that they stick around?